30 June - 5 July 2019

 The successful candidates will receive a grant-in-aid from the Academy up to AUD6,750 (GST exclusive) towards the cost of:

-All successful candidates are expected to attend the full program of events of the 68th Lindau Nobel Laureate Meeting.
-Delegates will need to arrive in Lindau before the opening ceremony on Sunday 24 June 2018 and depart after the close of the program on Friday 29 June 2018.
-Delegates will then have the opportunity to take part in a 3-day site visit tour of relevant laboratories and businesses in Germany, concluding on the morning of July 5 2018.
+All successful candidates are expected to attend the full program of events of the 69th Lindau Nobel Laureates Meeting.
+Delegates will need to arrive in Lindau before the opening ceremony on Sunday 30 June 2019 and depart after the close of the program on Friday 5 July 2019.
+Delegates will then have the opportunity to take part in a 4-day site visit tour of relevant laboratories and businesses in Germany, concluding on the morning of Thursday July 11 2019.
 The tour is also funded by the Science and Industry Endowment Fund.